-- b) After a seven-minute break the session will resume for fifteen minutes (Q2) and the fifteen remaining cars will be permitted on the track.
-At the end of this period the slowest five cars will be prohibited from taking any further part in the session. - Lap times achieved by the ten remaining cars will then be deleted. - c) After an eight-minute break the session will resume for twelve minutes (Q3) and the ten remaining cars will be permitted on the track.
+b) After a seven-minute break the session will resume for fifteen minutes (Q2) and the fifteen remaining cars will be permitted on the track.
+At the end of this period the slowest five cars will be prohibited from taking any further part in the session.

+Lap times achieved by the ten remaining cars will then be deleted.

+c) After an eight-minute break the session will resume for twelve minutes (Q3) and the ten remaining cars will be permitted on the track.

 The above procedure is based upon 20 cars being officially eligible to take part in the Event.
-If 22 cars are eligible six will be eliminated after Q1 and Q2, if 24 cars are eligible seven cars will be eliminated after Q1 and Q2, and so on if fewer more cars are eligible.
+If 22 cars are eligible six will be eliminated after Q1 and Q2, if 24 cars are eligible seven cars will be eliminated after Q1 and Q2, and so on if more cars are eligible.

-- 33.2 Any driver whose car stops on the circuit during the qualifying session will not be permitted to take any further part in the session. - 33.3 At the end of qualifying practice the times achieved by each driver will be officially published.
+- 33.2 Any driver whose car stops on the circuit during the qualifying session will not be permitted to take any further part in the session. - 33.3 At the end of qualifying practice the times achieved by each driver will be officially published. - 33.4 An AOT, as defined in F1 Technical Regulations, must be empty during the complete qualifying practice session.